pawelngei/alxd.org/content/18en_neuroon_analysis_results.md

 ### Total accuracy in detecting sleep phases

-With the clock synchronization no longer an issue, we can start comparing sleep staging between the two sources.
+With the clock synchronization no longer an issue, we could start comparing sleep staging between the two sources.
 The Jupyter Notebook[^hypnogram-comparison] is a good read for anyone interested in the code itself.

 Since usage of EEG-based polysomnography[^PSG] and human-conducted sleep staging are at the moment of writing both academical and industrial standard, we assumed that PSG sleep stages are our single source of truth to which we compared NeuroOn's hypnograms.